-2021 Rate Application
+2022 Rate Application

-On August 17, 2020, Alectra Utilities filed an application for all five predecessor utilities rate zones for the approval of 2021 electricity distribution rates, effective January 1, 2021 to December 31, 2021.
-As part of the application, Alectra Utilities requested approval of 2021 incremental capital funding for the Brampton Hydro and PowerStream Rate Zones.
-On December 17, 2020, the OEB issued its Decision and Order, approving distribution rates and incremental capital funding, effective January 1, 2021 as follows:
+On August 18, 2021, Alectra Utilities filed an application for all five predecessor utilities' rate zones for the approval of 2022 electricity distribution rates, effective January 1, 2022 to December 31, 2022.
+On December 9, 2021, the OEB issued its Decision and Order, approving distribution rates effective January 1, 2022 as follows:

 - Horizon Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month in the Horizon Rate Zone is an increase of approximately 75 cents or 2.77%; - Brampton Hydro Rate Zone Price Cap adjustment and incremental capital funding under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 61 cents or 2.44%; - PowerStream Rate Zone Price Cap adjustment and incremental capital funding under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 57 cents or 1.95%;
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month in the Horizon Rate Zone is an increase of approximately 68 cents or 2.44%; - Brampton Hydro Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 54 cents or 2.07%; - PowerStream Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 57 cents or 1.91%; - Enersource Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 60 cents or 2.29%; and - Guelph Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 76 cents or 2.51%.

-Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2022 and 2021